strikermed/Cybersecurity-Project-1/README.md

 ```
 ansible-playbook webservers_DVWA_playbook.yml
 ```
-You should see something like this:
+You should see something like this when checking the installation above:
 ![DVWA Confirmed](Images/DVWA_confirm.png)

 - Run the playbook: elk_playbook.yml and navigate to http://104.42.50.35:5601/app/kibana (use your specified public IP) to check that the installation worked as expected
 ```
 ansible-playbook elk_playbook.yml
 ```
-You should see something something like this:
+You should see something something like this when checking the installation above:
 ![Kibana Confrimed](Images/Kibana.png)

 - Run the Playbook: elk_filebeat_playbook.yml, then navigate to http://104.42.50.35:5601/app/kibana#/home/tutorial/systemLogs (use your specified public IP), and select "Check data" at the bottom of the page to confirm the installation worked as expected
 ```
 ansible-playbook elk_filebeat_playbook.yml
 ```
-You should see something like this:
+You should see something like this when confirming installation above:
 ![Filebeat Confirm](Images/Filebeat_data_confirm.png)

 - Run the Playbook: elk_metricbeat_playbook.yml, then navigate to http://104.42.50.35:5601/app/kibana#/home/tutorial/dockerMetrics (use your specified public IP), and select "Check data" at the bottom of the page to confirm the installation worked as expected
 ```
 ansible-playbook elk_metricbeat_playbook.yml
 ```
-You should see something like this:
+You should see something like this when confirming installation above:
 ![metricbeat confirm](Images/metricbeat_data_confirm.png)
 This should now allow you to monitor your 2 DVWA web servers via Kibana.
 Happy Logging!